 The Shankweiler Society is named in honor of Dr. John Shankweiler '21, pictured here (right) with Dr. John Trainer.

-Students meeting high academic criteria, who submit their standardized test scores and indicate an interest in pursuing an MD degree after graduation on their Common Application will be considered for the Shankweiler Scholars Program.
+Students meeting high academic criteria and who indicate an interest in pursuing an MD degree after graduation on their Common Application will be considered for the Shankweiler Scholars Program.
 While there is no additional application or essay required, if students feel there is additional information that the Shankweiler selection committee should know about their experiences or interests in the program, students may submit a statement to Dr. Casey James Miller.